Frozen Ever After: EPCOT, Hong Kong Disneyland and Disney Adventure World version

-The Frozen Ever After ride commemorates the anniversary of the day Princess Anna saved her sister, Queen Elsa, from an attempted assassination with an unselfish act of true love, thus thawing a frozen heart and ending the eternal winter.
+The Frozen Ever After ride commemorates the anniversary of the day Anna saved her sister, Elsa, from an attempted assassination with an unselfish act of true love, thus thawing a frozen heart and ending the eternal winter.
 To celebrate the event, Elsa bestowed an "Official Summer Snow Day" upon the Arendelle citizenry, inspiring the amusement ride.

 Advertisements promoting the winter festival are visible to guests as they queue for the ride.
 Guests travel through Wandering Oaken's Trading Post and Sauna, where they find Oaken in the sauna waving to them.
-Riders next board a boat and sail off into a winter wonderland, where they encounter Olaf and Sven greeting guests with a rendition of "Do You Want to Build a Snowman?".
+Guests next board a boat and sail off into a winter wonderland, where they encounter Olaf and Sven greeting guests with a rendition of "Do You Want to Build a Snowman?".
 Guests then pass Grand Pabbie as he recounts the story of the film to a group of young trolls.

-Riders next ascend a lift towards Elsa's ice palace.
+Guests next ascend a lift towards Elsa's ice palace.
 When they reach the top, they find Olaf ice skating and singing "For the First Time in Forever", failing comically with the lyrics.
-Guests soon pass a singing Anna and Kristoff, while Sven sits on the side with his tongue stuck to a pole.
+Guests soon pass Anna and Kristoff, while Sven sits on the side with his tongue stuck to a pole.
 Two gates open and guests see Elsa, who is singing "Let It Go" while conjuring ice.
-The boats and riders then accelerate backwards down a small dip, passing images of Elsa creating the ice palace.
+The boats and guests then accelerate backwards down a small dip, passing images of Elsa creating the ice palace.

 Guests next encounter Marshmallow and the Snowgies from Frozen Fever.
 The boat moves forward as Marshmallow spits out mist, passing through the mist, and down a short drop, at which an on-ride photo is taken.
 Riders then pass Arendelle Castle with fireworks bursting over top.
-Lastly, guests reach Anna, Elsa, and Olaf, who are singing "In Summer", as they return to the village and disembark.
+Lastly, guests reach Elsa, Anna and Olaf, who are singing "In Summer", as they return to the village and disembark.